IoUCert: Robustness Verification for Anchor-based Object Detectors: Evaluation

 While some OD verification benchmarks are available within the Verification of Neural Networks Competition (VNN-COMP)~\cite{Brix+24}, their verification queries only target specific anchor boxes and class predictions rather than assessing the robustness of the entire OD pipeline.
 Prior work on OD verification that did consider object localisation focused on toy models rather than anchor-based architectures~\cite{Cohen+24,Raviv+24}.
 To address these gaps, we train various object detection models and modify an existing benchmark to evaluate our framework.
 Following standard practices in the formal verification community~\cite{Brix+24,Kaulen+25}, we evaluate our method on random subsets of 50 correctly classified images per dataset, balancing mathematical guarantees with computational feasibility.

-\begin{itemize} \item {\em SSD.} We trained an SSD model~\cite{Liu+16} on a safety-critical runway detection task using the LARD dataset~\cite{Ducoffe+23} which consists of \textit{Google Earth} images with each image depicting a single runway.
-Images were resized to $128 \times 128$, a relatively high resolution for complete verification tasks.
-To ensure computational tractability for formal verification without sacrificing the model's structural integrity, we replaced piece-wise linear \textit{MaxPool} layers with linear \textit{AveragePool} layers.
-We used the SGD optimiser with a \textit{MultiBox} loss~\cite{Liu+16}.
-Non-Maximum Suppression (NMS) was applied with a threshold of 0.5, and predictions with confidence scores below 0.15 were filtered out.
-At inference time, the model selects the highest-scoring box among those exceeding the confidence threshold.

-Overall, the model contains $11,278,046$ learnable parameters. \item {\em YOLOv2.} We used the TinyYOLO benchmark from VNN-COMP 2023\footnote{https://github.com/xiangruzh/Yolo-Benchmark} which consists of a simplified YOLOv2-tiny model trained on a subset of images from the PASCAL VOC dataset \cite{Everingham+10}.
-The authors replaced the large backbone with a smaller variant, but the anchor-based prediction head remains representative of foundational detection architectures.

-\item {\em YOLOv3.} We trained YOLOv3-tiny models on the LARD dataset at a $64 \times 64$ and a $128 \times 128$ resolution and on the COCO dataset at a $128 \times 128$ resolution, again using AvgPool layers for verification tractability.
-As detailed in Appendix \ref{ssec:additional_details_models}, these structural adaptations only mildly impacted the model’s empirical precision.
-Because our theoretical framework focuses on the single-object scenario, we preprocessed the COCO dataset to extract crops containing only a single object.
-The resulting models have $8.7$ million learnable parameters.
-More details on the preprocessing and training are available in Appendix \ref{ssec:additional_details_models}. \end{itemize}
+\begin{itemize} \item {\em SSD.} We trained an SSD model~\cite{Liu+16} on the safety-critical LARD runway detection task~\cite{Ducoffe+23} (\textit{Google Earth} images, each depicting a single runway).
+Images were resized to $128 \times 128$, a relatively high resolution for complete verification; for tractability we replaced piece-wise linear \textit{MaxPool} with linear \textit{AvgPool} layers, and trained with stochastic gradient descent (SGD) and the \textit{MultiBox} loss~\cite{Liu+16}.
+NMS used a threshold of $0.5$ and a confidence threshold of $0.15$, with the highest-scoring box selected at inference.
+Overall, the model contains $11,278,046$ learnable parameters. \item {\em YOLOv2.} We used the YOLOv2-tiny (TinyYOLO) benchmark from VNN-COMP 2023\footnote{https://github.com/xiangruzh/Yolo-Benchmark} which consists of a simplified YOLOv2-tiny model trained on a subset of images from the Pascal VOC dataset \cite{Everingham+10}.
+The authors replaced the large backbone with a smaller variant, but the anchor-based prediction head remains representative of foundational detection architectures. \item {\em YOLOv3.} We trained YOLOv3-tiny models on LARD at $64 \times 64$ and $128 \times 128$ and on COCO at $128 \times 128$, again using AvgPool layers for tractability.
+As our framework focuses on the single-object scenario, we preprocessed COCO into single-object crops.
+The resulting models have between $8.7$ and $8.9$ million parameters; see Appendix~\ref{ssec:additional_details_models} for preprocessing and training details. \end{itemize}

+\textbf{Impact of Model Adaptations.} The adaptations required for tractable verification only mildly affect standard performance: for YOLOv3-tiny on LARD ($64{\times}64$), replacing MaxPool with AvgPool moves $\text{mAP}_{0.5}$ from $86.88\%$ to $86.59\%$ ($\text{mAP}_{0.5:0.95}$: $41.67\%\!\to\!40.90\%$) while reducing verification time by over an order of magnitude.
+The backbones, resolution, and single-object COCO crops all preserve the anchor-based structure our method targets.
+Full before/after accuracies and the pooling ablation are provided in Appendices~\ref{ssec:additional_details_models} and~\ref{ssec:ablation_study_pooling}.